Chocolate Chip Pumpkin Bread

 - Apple Sauce – Adds a little flavour but more importantly adds moisture to this bread to cut down on the amount of oil needed.

 - Eggs – The ingredient that binds all the ingredients together so the bread doesn’t fall apart.

 - Milk – Adds moisture and flavour while making it easy to mix the dry and wet ingredients to form a batter.

 - Brown Sugar – Has a touch of molasses in it so it adds a richer flavour that goes great with pumpkin spices

 - White Sugar – A typical sweetener that can be also substituted for organic cane sugar which is less processed.

 - Baking Soda – a leavening agent to help this bread rise.

 - Salt – Gives a little flavour boost!

-- Pumpkin Spice -Pumpkin spice is life and the backbone the this easy pumpkin breads taste.
+- Pumpkin Spice -Pumpkin spice is life and the backbone to this easy pumpkin bread taste.